ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 While navigating through the user interface menus, use the **Done** option to return to the previous menu.
 Some menus have a **Help** option to display more information about the elements within the current menu.

-Follow these steps to install ROCm and the AMDGPU driver:
+Follow these steps to install ROCm and the AMD GPU Driver:

 #. **(Optional)** Install dependencies: